There are more than 370,000 children who are orphaned in Guatemala.

 The Outreach Center in Chimaltenango is a Christian community-based program serving the children and families living in extreme poverty in the city of Chimaltenango, many of whom work in the city dump.
 Physical, emotional, educational, and spiritual support is provided through wraparound care that includes a Montessori program for pre-school students, an after-school program for elementary students, tutoring program for secondary students, and family care program providing help with essentials like food and medicine, clean drinking water and safe stoves designed to improve the quality of life.

-The Down Syndrome Association of Guatemala (also known as Down Guatemala) provides therapeutic care and education to children with Down Syndrome, serving children and families in Guatemala City.
+The Down Syndrome Association of Guatemala (also known as Tebow Down Guatemala) provides therapeutic care and education to children with Down Syndrome, serving children and families in Guatemala City, Quezaltenango, Chimaltenango, and Mazatenango.
 The ministry provides early intervention training for families, as well as adaptive programs specialized to best serve the unique needs of children of all ages at the Down Syndrome School.

 Educational Support, Therapeutic Care, Family Strengthening, Humanitarian Aid

-In the Lake Atitlan communities of Santiago and Cerro de Oro, Orphan Outreach provides essentials of care to preschool, elementary, and secondary students and their families with quality Gospel-centered education, technology training, tuition support, nutrition, and more.
+In the Lake Atitlan communities of Santiago and Cerro de Oro, Orphan Outreach provides essentials of care to secondary students and their families with quality Gospel-centered education, technology training, tuition support, nutrition, and more.

 Community Outreach, Partnership, Medical Care, Family Strengthening